 May is the month when we celebrate Mothers and Women’s Health.
 One topic many women don’t talk about much is their pelvic floor health.
 Most women do not know or only think of their pelvic floor after having a baby.
 Some say they have pain and other issues months after giving birth.
-Uchenna Ossai, DPT, Pelvic Health Program Manager in Women’s Health, a clinical partnership between Ascension Seton and UT Health Austin, discusses why women should recognize the importance of maintaining good pelvic floor health, before, during and after pregnancy.
+Pelvic health expert Uchenna Ossai, DPT, from Women’s Health, a clinical partnership between Ascension Seton and UT Health Austin, discusses why women should recognize the importance of maintaining good pelvic floor health, before, during and after pregnancy.

 What is the importance of the pelvic floor?

 The pelvic floor are the muscles at the bottom of the pelvis and they are part of the core muscles that we all work so hard to get strong.
 It’s primary job is to keep the spine stabilized and our organs inside us.
 But it also helps us with bowel health, bladder health, sexual health and childbirth.
 Often, people forget this muscle exists, so when you go through childbirth you don’t realize there is a problem until later.

 What are some of the conditions that may occur after childbirth?
 And when should you seek care?